jjuppe/jjuppe.github.io/_posts/2018-12-21-chatbot-with-dialogflow.md

 For the proof-of-concept at work, we added our agent to Slack.
 In case you are not familiar with Slack: [Slack](https://slack.com/intl/de-de/) is a tool for team-collaboration that offers messaging, video calls, file sharing and many more features.
 The integration is super easy and documented well [here](https://dialogflow.com/docs/integrations/slack).
 Dialogflow offers a number of other integrations, such as Facebook Messenger, Google Assistant and many more.
 It also has a speech-to-text option, where you can talk to the agent and get a response based on your request.

-We have Dialogflow incredibly easy to set up and there are many ways in which you can optimize your agent in order to take it to the next level and get it production ready.
+We have found Dialogflow to be incredibly easy to set up and there are many ways in which you can optimize your agent in order to take it to the next level and get it production ready.

 I hope you liked this short report/tutorial on my first Chatbot.
 Feel free to ask any questions or share your work & opinion in the comment section down below.